Cubs vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has hit safely in three games in a row.
-In his last five games he is hitting .350 with two doubles, a triple, a home run, three walks and four RBI.
+- Ohtani hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .368 with three doubles, a triple, a home run, four walks and four RBI.

 Ohtani Recent Games